 Meet Our People

-Our team has deep expertise in cybersecurity, AI, machine learning, cyber-physical systems security and incident response optimisation.
-Our people have developed state-of-the-art cyber-physical security monitoring technologies and helped build advanced cybersecurity capabilities across a wide range of emerging and digitally transforming industries.
+Exalens are thought leaders in AI-driven cybersecurity, cyber-physical systems security, and incident response optimisation.
+Over the last 10 years, our people have developed state-of-the-art cyber-physical security monitoring technologies and helped build and deliver innovative cybersecurity solutions across a wide range of emerging and digitally transforming industries.

 George Alexopoulos is an experienced executive manager, with a proven track record of successful strategic and operational leadership across a wide range of industry sectors.
 For the past 12 years he has held senior management positions across the private sector and NGOs, leading organisations to establishment and rapid growth (Symplexis), international expansion (KMOP), and successful acquisitions (Olympic Group of Companies).
 George holds a degree in Electrical and Computer Engineering from the National Technical University of Athens, together with an MBA from Athens University of Economics and Business.

 Dr. Ryan Heartfield has over a decade of experience in combatting complex cybersecurity threats through AI-driven threat detection and incident response capabilities, and dynamic software-defined network security architecture.
 Prior to Exalens, Ryan was a senior security architect at Splunk for Security Orchestration Automation and Response (SOAR), and security architect for UK Government, where he led the delivery of advanced cybersecurity operations capabilities.
 He is a previous Research Fellow of Cybersecurity within the Internet of Things and Security Research Centre at the University of Greenwich; his published work in AI-driven intrusion detection for cyber-physical systems and semantic social engineering attacks has received both academic and industry acclaim.
 He holds a PhD in Cybersecurity and First-class degree in Computer Systems and Networking from the University of Greenwich.